-CA provides reasonable notice to the subscriber's Relying Parties of any change to a new key pair used by CA to sign digital certificates under its trust hierarchy.
-The Subscribers are issued a digital certificate for a specified period.
+CA provides reasonable notice to the Subscriber's Relying Parties of any change to a new key pair used by CA to sign digital certificates under its trust hierarchy.
+The Subscribers are issued digital certificates for a specified period.
 The Subscribers generate a new private-public key pair and submit the public key along with the new application to the CA for generating a new Certificate, preferably before the existing certificate expires.